yokodev/chocolatin/README.md

 # Chocolatin

+**Don't use it in production atm untill v1.0.0 release.
+We will do a lot of tweak to make API more flexible and reduce code size.
+It may break current project.**

 WebPack is awesome : build JavaScript project, add super-power, import anything, anywhere.

 But folks need to install a lot of package and messy configuration with object merging in different environment is a real problem for beginner who doesn't have time to learn WebPack.